alok-ai-lab/DeepInsight3D_pkg/README.md

     Training model ends
     ```

-    *Note that the below values might differ.*
+    *Note that the above values might differ.*

+    Objective function image will be shown for the Bayesian Optimization Technique (BOT).
+By default 'no BOT' will be applied; i.e. `Parm.MaxObj=1`.
+However, if BOT is required then change parameter `Parm.MaxObj' value.
+If it is set as '20' then 20 objective functions will be searched for hyperparameters tuning and the best one (with the minimum validation error) will be selected.
     ![](/images/status.png)

-    Objective function image will be shown for the Bayesian Optimization Technique

     ![](/images/bayesopt.png)

     ![](/images/results.png)